luisnewmanh/Pewlett-Hackard-Analysis/README.md

 ## Summary
 A total of 90398 employees are potential retirees during the _Silver Tsunami_.
 The company has a total of 300024 empoyees, this means that 30% of PH's total workforce is going to retire in the near future.

 With the current age requirement for mentorship eligibility there are not enough qualified, retirement-ready employees in the departments that can mentor the next generation of Pewlett Hackard employees.
-There are only 1549 eligible candidates, it is a a must to revise the qualifications to become eligible to the mentorship program.
+There are only 1549 eligible candidates, it is highly recommended to revise the qualifications to become eligible to the mentorship program.